 What's in the Box:

-- Two 4-Pin "screwless" sensor connectors for category 5 cable
+- 4-Pin "screwless" sensor connector for category 5 cable

 - US 2-pronged AC plug insert (for AC power adapter)

 - 3 MF1 Microflashers with attached 10' cable (3.5mm miniplug terminal)

 - Installation Guide

 I needed 30 feet of cable to go from my Sony HD TV to my Denon AVR-X-1000 to control the volume on my TV and my DVR.
 It was very simple to install and works like a champ.
 You can't go wrong with this set-up!